 📝 Recipe development & new dishes · ⏱️ 3 min read

 A dish that takes 3 minutes longer than planned costs you 5 hours of extra kitchen time at 100 covers per evening.
-That means overtime, stress and longer wait times for guests.
-The real costs of a new dish often aren't in the ingredients, but in the extra time it takes.
+That translates to overtime wages, stressed staff, and frustrated guests checking their watches.
+The real expense of a new dish often isn't the ingredients—it's the time drain.

 ⚠️ Heads up: